wppotter/potter-kit/readme.txt

 3. Finally, Import the Demo with just one click.

 == Changelog ==
+= 1.0.5 - 06-06-2020 =
+* Plogin Updated with new features.
+* Various bug Fixes
+* Elementor Blocks feature added

 = 1.0.4 - 14-04-2020 =
-* Plogun Updated with new features.
+* Plogin Updated with new features.